roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/at-commands.md

----
-next: connecting-to-ttn/
----
-# Configuring using AT Commands
+# AT Commands for RAK7204 LPWAN Environmental Sensor

 You can configure your RAK7204 Environmental Sensor by sending AT Commands via a Serial port tool running on your PC.
 The following list shows the AT Commands that you can use: